ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Data Integration:** A discipline involving practices, architectural techniques, and tools that enable organizations to ingest, transform, combine, and provision data across various data types, used for purposes such as data consistency, master data management, data sharing, and data migration.

-**Data Lake:** A data repository for storing large volumes of structured, semi-structured, and unstructured data in its native format, faciliating agile data exploration and analysis.
+**Data Lake:** A data repository for storing large volumes of structured, semi-structured, and unstructured data in its native format, facilitating agile data exploration and analysis.

 **Data Manipulation:** The process of transforming data into a usable format.

-**Data Mart:** A subset of a data warehose designed for specific business functions or user communities, providing isolated security and performance for focused analytics.
+**Data Mart:** A subset of a data warehouse designed for specific business functions or user communities, providing isolated security and performance for focused analytics.

 **Data Mining:** The process of automatically searching and analyzing data to discover patterns and insights that were previously unknown.